 A pavement condition report was funded by Salt Lake City Council and Administration in 2016 and completed in 2017.
-The pavement survey should be conducted every five years by the Salt Lake City Engineering group.
-The pavement condition survey employed a set of tools to rate existing pavement surface conditions.
+The next pavement survey is scheduled to be completed in 2022.
+The pavement condition survey employed a set of tools to rate existing pavement surface conditions for each roadway segment.